Johannes-Schaefer/ihs/README.md

 # Citation #

-If you use any of the material from this repository, please cite the following article: Johannes Schäfer.
+If you use any of the material from this repository, please cite the article: Johannes Schäfer.
 2023.
 Bias Mitigation for Capturing Potentially Illegal Hate Speech.
 Datenbank Spektrum. https://doi.org/10.1007/s13222-023-00439-0

 Bibtex:
 ```text